Improving Quality of Service for Users of DAG-based Distributed Ledgers: Related work

-Before proceeding, it is worth noting that our research builds on a number of seemingly unrelated prior works.
-First, the issue of user-network interaction arises in several domains.
-For example, stochastic policies to guide this interaction (of this nature proposed here) have been studied and analysed in the context of transportation networks \cite{crisostomi2020analytics,miller2000least, gehlot2020optimal,daganzo1977stochastic}.
+The issue of user-network interaction also arises in several domains which are seemingly unrelated to DLT at first glance.
+For example, stochastic policies to guide this interaction (of this nature proposed here) have been studied and analysed in the context of transportation networks~\cite{crisostomi2020analytics, miller2000least, gehlot2020optimal, daganzo1977stochastic}.
 The authors in~\cite{caliskan2006decentralized} and further work in~\cite{idris2009car} propose an algorithm enabling the number of arriving, departing cars and the instantaneous occupancy to be counted by car parks.
 Based on broadcasts from the car parks, cars then can predict the parking space available possibility at the estimated time that the car will arrive there.
 In~\cite{schlote2014delay} the authors propose a stochastic policy to associate cars with parking spaces and balance cars across a network of car parks and charge points, in a manner that minimizes the probability of a space not being available when cars arrive at a car part.
 The problem discussed in this paper is also closely related to a host of other load balancing problems that can be found in the networking literature; one example is that of server farms with immediate dispatching of jobs requiring task assignment policies \cite{baqer2016stressing}.
-Well-known policy examples that arise in this context include the {\em random selection policy}, {\em the round-robin selection policy} and the {\em join the shortest queue policy} (the algorithms proposed in this paper are variants of the random selection policy in which a non-uniform distribution is sampled to select a node).
-Examples of relevant work in this direction can be found in \cite{semchedine2011task, ciardo2001equiload, harchol1999choosing, schroeder2004evaluation, colajanni1998analysis, eager1986adaptive, ramamritham1989distributed} and the references therein.
+Well-known job scheduling approaches that arise in this context include the {\em random selection policy}, {\em the round-robin selection policy} and the {\em join the shortest queue policy} \cite{semchedine2011task} (the algorithms proposed in the present paper are variants of the random selection policy in which a non-uniform distribution is sampled to select a node).
+Examples of relevant work in this direction can be found in~\cite{ciardo2001equiload, harchol1999choosing, schroeder2004evaluation, colajanni1998analysis, eager1986adaptive, ramamritham1989distributed} and the references therein.